drycc/workflow/src/understanding-workflow/concepts.md

 stage.

-If instead builder finds a [Dockerfile][dockerfile], it follows those instructions to create a Docker image.
+If instead builder finds a [Dockerfile][dockerfile], it follows those instructions to create a Container image.
 The resulting artifact is stored in a Drycc-managed registry which will be referenced during the run stage.

 If another system already builds and packages your application, that container artifact can be used directly.
-When referencing an [external Docker image][dockerimage], the builder component doesn't attempt to repackage your app.
+When referencing an [external Container image][containerimage], the builder component doesn't attempt to repackage your app.

 ### Release Stage